 Start Betting on the Houston Texans Now

 In 2019 the Texans look to continue dominating the AFC South division and will definitely be striving for the first conference championship in franchise history.
-With Watson, Hopkins, and Watt still among the league’s best, the Texans are actually a legitimate Super Bowl contender heading into 2019.
+With Watson, Hopkins, and Watt still among the league’s best, the Texans are actually a legitimate Super Bowl contender.